 We arrived in Queen Elizabeth National Park in the late afternoon.
 We picked up Ruth, a guide who works for the Uganda Wildlife Authority, popped the top of our vehicle and set out to discover the wonders of the park.
 We spotted Ugandan kob in abundance.

 Warthogs stared at us curiously in the tall grass.

-We even spotted two lions: one in a tree and one in the grass.
+Did you know that Uganda is known for tree climbing lions?
+We spotted two lions on our Uganda safari: one in a tree and one in the grass.